Back to Top

 Natasha is the Safe Church Coordinator for the Ontario Southwestern region in Canada working in the Christian Reformed Church of North America.
 When she isn't advocating for abuse awareness and prevention, she is spending time with her husband and two children and otherwise has her nose in a book.

 Jenna C. Hoff is a writer and editor in Edmonton, Alberta.
-She is a member of Inglewood CRC.
+She attends Fellowship CRC in Edmonton.
 She is passionate about inclusion, justice, and equity for all people.
 She is a mom who adopts older kids, and is writing a devotional about social justice.
 She also loves black cats.

 Rev. Dr. Mae Elise Cannon is the executive director of Churches for Middle East Peace and an ordained pastor in the Evangelical Covenant Church (ECC).
 Her work has been highlighted in The New York Times, CNN, Chicago Tribune, Christianity Today, Leadership Magazine, The Christian Post, Jerusalem Post, EU Parliament Magazine, Huffington Post, and other international media outlets.